Mediatek-Cloud/MCS-Android-SDK/README.md

 limitations under the License.
 ```

 The sample code of this tutorial is provided under the Apache License 2.0.
 See LICENSE file for applicable terms.
-This material also follows [Legal Notice](http://www.mediatek.com/en/legal-notice/) and [Privacy Policy](http://www.mediatek.com/en/privacy-policy/) on MediaTek website.
+This material also follows [Legal Notice][legal-notice] and [Privacy Policy][privacy-policy] on MediaTek website.